bmrf/tron/README.md

 1. [Download Tron](https://www.reddit.com/r/TronScript/).
 The download links are in the top post in [/r/TronScript](https://www.reddit.com/r/TronScript).
 If you download the self-extracting `.exe` file, run it and it will extract `tron.bat` and the `\resources` folder to the current directory.
 Copy both of them to the **Desktop** of the target machine.

-2. [Boot into Safe Mode with Network Support](#safe-mode).
+2. [Boot into "Safe Mode with Network Support"](#safe-mode).
 If you skip this step Tron will prompt you to automatically reboot into Safe Mode.
 NOTE: Sometimes Tron works better in Normal mode, and sometimes Safe Mode.
 You don't *have* to run Tron in Safe Mode, though it generally seems to be more effective that way.
 Basically up to your discretion.

 3. Whether in Safe Mode or Rgular mode, right-click on `tron.bat` and select "**Run as Administrator**"